newsroom

 Hypnonaut’s script was written about 8 years ago, and what may appear as a leap into this project now is actually the result of many prior stepping stones.
 While the team has its share of credentials with Charles’ live theatre directing credits, Sam Ellis’s Emmy in cinematography, & Jonathan Chuby’s Indie Series Award, that isn’t where they started.
 While the collective accreditations may indeed be serious, Charles speculates that the film’s funding application was secured because of its heavy reliance on the Northern BC setting and the crew’s proven track record.
 While the project experimented with a number of techniques in order to build the crew’s skill set, Charles emphasized, “If you can prove that you have capacity to do something, you’re that much closer to getting that funding.”

-Get your tickets on Eventbrite by searching Hypnonaut
+Get your tickets on Studio 2880’s site by searching Hypnonaut

 The March 13th premiere promises more than just the screening of Hypnonaut, but also a live performance which takes advantage of the crew’s experience in theatre, as well as a curated selection of Picaroon short flicks ready for the big screen.